 Avenue in Paceville is probably the longest restaurant we’ve ever been to.
 It’s a good option for lunch as they serve starter sized portions, which are more than enough for a quick snack.
 For a more filling option, try their Gondola pizza, it’s very good.

 Next to Avenue you will find the traditional and very friendly Maltese Mama restaurant.
-A good selection of Maltese wines are served here as well as stunning home cooked Maltese dishes.
+A good selection of Maltese wines is served here as well as stunning home cooked Maltese dishes.

-One of our favorite places in the St Julian’s area is U Bistrot, overlooking green-ish blue Baluta Bay.
+One of our favourite places in the St Julian’s area is U Bistrot, overlooking green-ish blue Baluta Bay.
 Charlie’s favourites are the burgers.
-We also love the laid back atmosphere here, coffee and the delicious homemade desserts.
+We also love the laid-back atmosphere here, coffee and the delicious homemade desserts.

 For Asian fusion, head to Okurama International, especially if you love Sushi.
 However best to come here towards the end of the week, that’s when the food is freshest.
 For the ultimate experience, order one of their massive sushi platters to share.

 For local authentic cuisine try Nenu The Artisan Baker in Valletta.
 The place specialises in traditional Maltese bread, Ftira, topped with all-you-can-think-of garnish.
 And don’t forget to try the Date Fritters – deep-fried figs – the ultimate Maltese desert.
 It’s not the cheapest option but will promise you an entertaining evening.